 An ABR connection may be segmented at selected network elements into two or more separately controlled ABR segments.
-Each ABR control segment (except the first) is sourced by a virtual source.
-A virtual source assumes the behaviour of an ABR source endpoint.
+Each ABR control segment (except the first) is sourced by a virtual source assumes the behaviour of an ABR source endpoint.
 Backward RM cells received by a virtual source are removed from the control loop.